Is it Sensory or Is it Behavior?

 As I continue to advocate for children within the school system, I developed a clinic focused on therapeutically treating children needing specialized care for their sensory needs.
 All therapists at my clinic come to their families with the skilled expertise of the sensory system in hopes that they may help their families answer the question: Is it sensory or is it behavior?
 I strive to give you that answer.

-C.I.T.Y. of Support is grateful to Dr. Angie Harisiadis and her clinic for their participation in our organization as one of its Premier Sponsors; however, the information and opinions presented here are specifically hers/theirs.
-Please note, that the purpose of C.I.T.Y. of Support's collaborative blog is to help connect families and professionals to different community resources, and we do not specifically endorse any particular recommendations provided herein.
+C.I.T.Y. of Support is grateful to Dr. Angie Harisiadis and her clinic for their participation as one of our organization's Premier Sponsors.
+Please note that the information and opinions presented here are specifically their own.
+The purpose of C.I.T.Y. of Support's collaborative blog is to help connect families and professionals to different community resources, and we do not specifically endorse any particular recommendations provided herein.